02 ARTISTS

 JAMES BURKE | ARTIST

 Burke’s artistic practice draws inspiration from Formalism, Hard Edge & Minimalism, the Bauhaus movement, Design Art, and Relational Aesthetics.
-His work challenges contemporary notions of color, form, pattern, geometry, and materiality, offering a distinctive and thought-provoking approach to visual art.
+His work challenges contemporary notions of colour, form, pattern, geometry, and materiality, offering a distinctive and thought-provoking approach to visual art.

 Beyond his individual artistic pursuits, Burke is also passionate about fostering a creative community.
 This vision led to the establishment of The Art House, a multifunctional space in both London and New York that hosts residencies, exhibitions, and events aimed at supporting artists and encouraging cross-disciplinary collaboration.